timescale/docs/migrate/pg-dump-and-restore.md

 # Migrate with downtime

-To easily migrate from self-hosted PostgreSQL or TimescaleDB to a Timescale Cloud service, you use the native PostgreSQL [`pg_dump`][pg_dump] and [`pg_restore`][pg_restore] commands.
-If you are migrating from self-hosted TimescaleDB, this works for compressed hypertables without having to decompress data before you begin.
+You use downtime migration to move less than 100GB of data from self-hosted database to a Timescale Cloud service.

+Downtime migration uses the native PostgreSQL [`pg_dump`][pg_dump] and [`pg_restore`][pg_restore] commands.
+If you are migrating from self-hosted TimescaleDB, this method works for compressed hypertables without having to decompress data before you begin.

 <DoNotRecommendForLargeMigration />

+However, downtime migration for large amounts of data takes a large amount of time.
+For more than 100GB of data, best practice is to follow [live migration].

 This page shows you how to move your data from a self-hosted database to a Timescale Cloud service using shell commands.